JasmeetSinghBali/Microservices/building_microservice_hands_on_intermediate/ReadMe.md

 > ## DevOps With Nodejs + Express + MONGO(CRUD) + REDIS(Auth)
-timestamp 350:35 Load balancing with nginx proxy container
+timestamp 357:49 Load balancing with nginx proxy container and scaling (adding new node container done next to work on production.)

 > ## AIM: Setting up workflow for developing node&express app within a docker container and understanding how production works with containerize applications i.e to deploy as different microservices.